The NHL 2017-18 season is almost upon us with teams about to enter their training camps in readiness for another exciting nine months of hockey.

-The television deal with Premier Sports (shall refer to them as PS for remainder of article) expired as of last season.
+Premier Sports (I shall refer to them as PS for remainder of article) have an NHL coverage deal which runs until 2021.

 – Coverage of 15 games a week during the regular NHL season.